ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 1. Using `hpvs deploy` with a YAML file as input
 2. Using `hpvs vs create` with a JSON file as input

-I will show both the YAML and JSON files first, then I will show both methods of starting the GREP11 server, and then I'll explain the difference between the two start methods.
+I will show both the YAML and JSON files first, then I will show both methods of starting the GREP11 server.

 ### YAML file for GREP11 server configuration